Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_v2.0.md

 ## Getting Started

 !!!Note
-    ReSpeaker_Mic_Array_V2 is compatiable with Windows, Mac and Linux systems.
+    ReSpeaker Mic Array v2.0 is compatiable with Windows, Mac and Linux systems.
+The below scripts are tested on Python2.7.

 ### Install DFU and LED Control Driver